Seek First the Kingdom of God

 “What is life all about?” the man asked me as he watched his 41 year old brother die.
 “How do I understand what is happening?
 What lesson am I supposed to learn from all of this?
 Tell me, please, what is life all about?”

 What a direct and fundamental question to ask when confronted by one of life’s unexplainable mysteries.
-We watch a young person die from cancer, or see some other horrible tragedy, and it shakes up our entire worldview.
-And thus we ask “What is life all about?”
+We watch a young person die from cancer, or witness some other tragedy, and it shakes up our worldview.
+And thus, we ask “What is life all about?”

 These were some of the most basic questions that philosophers and seekers of truth and wisdom have asked throughout human history.
-World religions developed out of this quest for answers to life’s most essential questions.
+Actually, world religions developed out of this quest for answers to life’s most essential questions.

-Well, our Lord Jesus addresses this issue in today’s Gospel reading.
+Well, our Lord Jesus indirectly addresses this issue in today’s Gospel reading.
 Christ deals with this critical question of life by directing us to the only thing that is eternal and everlasting – the Kingdom of God.
 “Seek first the Kingdom of God and His righteousness.”
-Seek first, above all else, the Kingdom of God and His righteousness!
+Seek above all else the Kingdom of God and His righteousness!

 The answer to life’s most fundamental question is God!
-Life is all about God, our Creator, and seeking union with Him.
-Life is all about the divine love of His Kingdom and entering into that Kingdom.
-The meaning of our brief existence on earth only makes real sense, eternal sense, when we place it in the context of God’s life and divine plan for us.
+Life is all about seeking union with our Creator.
+Life is all about the divine love of His Kingdom and living under His reign.
+The meaning of our brief existence on earth only makes sense, eternal sense, when we place it in the context of God’s life and divine plan for us.